epieczko/gradle-vgfr-plugin/README.md

 ##### Version parser
 Version parsers transform stored version (`java.lang.String`, preferably) to a domain object to facilitate usage (e.g. a `SemanticVersion`).

-You can write your own version parsers implementing the interface `tane.mahuta.buildtools.version.VersionParser` and set it via
-`version.parser = new MyOwnVersionParser()`.
+You can write your own version parsers implementing the interface `VersionParser` and set it via `version.parser = new MyOwnVersionParser()`.

 The parsed `tane.mahuta.buildtools.version.Version` defines a method `toStorable()` which converts the domain object into